Wildspitze (3,774 m) mountaineering course: ice course & glacier training in Tyrol

 4 days, 4 TN, easy high tour with Tyrolean dream peaks

-The Ötztal Alps are a high-altitude touring region in a class of its own.
-The most beautiful and highest three-thousand-meter peaks of the Ötztal can be perfectly combined on technically relatively easy ascents during this touring week.
-The absolute highlight is the ascent of the highest Tyrolean peak, the 3,774m high Wildspitze.
+The Ötztal Alps are a top-class alpine touring area.
+The most beautiful and highest three-thousand-metre peaks in the Ötztal can be perfectly combined with each other on technically relatively easy ascents during this week of touring.
+The absolute highlight is the ascent of Tyrol's highest peak, the 3,774 m high Wildspitze.

 Level